astronomer/airflow-provider-sample/README.md

 ## Requirements

-Provider repositories must:

-1. Be public on github
-2. Follow the naming convention `airflow-provider-<provider-name>`
+Provider repositories must be public on Github and follow the structural and technical guidelines laid out in this Readme.

-The package must be named the same way such that a user can `pip install airflow-provider-<provider-name>` to install.
+The package must be named in `airflow-provider-<provider-name>`.

-> note: If the provider repo sits inside an organization the `provider-name` should be the same as the organization name.
+> Note: If the provider repo sits inside an organization the `provider-name` should be the same as the organization name.

 ## Repository Structure